The 3 C’s of Speaking Articulately

 This is the practice of organizing your thoughts so that people can easily follow your train of thought.

-The opposite, is thoughts that are scattered.
+The opposite is, thoughts that are scattered.
 There is where rambling sentences might be found and there is no clear point to what is being said.

 Organizing your thoughts is especially important to give your listeners are clear journey, from A to Z, of your ideas.
 It’s also incredibly valuable so that you don’t go blank in impromptu speeches.